gtmadureira/build-secure-gpg-key/README.md

 ## Send key to `keyserver.sks`

-You have to search your key ID, this is a last 8 fingerprint character, `15BAD590` here.
+You have to search your key ID, this is a last 8 fingerprint character, `15BAD590` here:

     $ gpg --list-keys --with-fingerprint